dan-limaverde/blankback.com/README.md

 1. Push to the `main` branch
 2. Go to repository Settings > Pages
-3. Ensure custom domain is set to `blankback.ai`
+3. Ensure custom domain is set to `blankback.com`
 4. Wait for GitHub Pages to build and deploy

 ## Domain Configuration